Dynamics and observational signatures of core-collapse supernovae with central engines: hydrodynamics simulations with Monte Carlo post-processing: Observable Properties

 We plot the light curves for 5 different simulation runs in Figure \ref{fig:light_curves}, omitting gamma rays from the luminosity.
 The simulations have different engine energies ($\Eeng$) and injection time-scales ($\teng$) corresponding to differing magnetar initial spin periods.
 Two of them (\textsf{1ms\_sin} and \textsf{polar\_5/3}) have anisotropic energy deposition schemes, and one simulation (\textsf{polar\_5/3}) uses a $k = 5/3$ engine luminosity decay instead of $k = 2$.
 In the case of the fast-evolving engines, we may underestimate the pre-peak luminosities, as we do not account for the radiation energy emitted prior to the start time of the transport simulations.

-For runs with energetic ($\Eeng > \Ekej$), short time-scale ($\teng \ll t_d$) engines, we observe rise times of $\numrange{5}{10}$ days, which are consistent with the rise times of FBOTs but shorter than that of most SLSNe.
-Peak luminosities for these runs are $> 10^{44}\unit{erg~s^{-1}}$, consistent with both luminous FBOTs and SLSNe.
+For runs with energetic ($\Eeng > \Ekej$), short time-scale ($\teng \ll t_d$) engines, we observe rise times of $\numrange{5}{10}$ days.
+These are consistent with the rise times of FBOTs but shorter than \markchange{those} of most SLSNe\markchange{ aside from some rapidly-evolving events such as iPTF 16asu \citep{Whitesides2017}, SN 2018gep \citep{Ho2019}, and SN 2021lwz \citep{Poidevin2025}.} Peak luminosities for these runs are $> 10^{44}\unit{erg~s^{-1}}$, consistent with both luminous FBOTs and SLSNe.
 The fast rise times are due to (a) the engine accelerating the ejecta and reducing the effective diffusion time and (b) the tearing of the ejecta and escape of photons through low-density channels discussed in Section \ref{sec:diffusion_thru_channels}.
 1D models that do not account for these multidimensional dynamical effects may predict significantly different light curves.
 Our \textsf{10ms} run has a rise time more consistent with SLSNe ($\sim 28\unit{d}$) and a peak luminosity of $\sim 2 \times 10^{43}\unit{erg~s^{-1}}$, at the lower edge of the SLSN luminosity range.
 Due in part to the slower decay in engine luminosity, the \textsf{polar\_5/3} light curve exhibits the brightest peak and shallowest post-peak drop-off.
 We did not model any engines with injection time-scales comparable to the effective diffusion time $t_d$, which require simultaneous treatment of the hydrodynamics and radiation to model accurately, but these engines could potentially produce brighter events than our \textsf{10ms} run while still avoiding the fast rise seen in the short time-scale engines.

 While the light curves of our energetic engine models rise rapidly, they decline more slowly after peak, eventually following the power-law decline of the central energy deposition.
 The dense regions of ejecta absorb much of the radiation from the source and reprocess it into thermal UV/optical emission.
 While some source radiation can escape through low density channels, the covering fraction of the dense ejecta filaments is $\sim 1/2$ (see Figure~\ref{fig:N_vs_theta}), such that substantial reprocessing persists until late times.
 As the optical depth drops, gamma-rays and hard X-rays from the source increasingly escape, but soft X-ray / far UV photons continue to be absorbed due to high photoionization opacities, keeping the thermalization efficiency relatively constant out to late times.
 Inclusion of NLTE photoionization may eventually enhance soft X-ray escape if the source is strong enough to completely ionize the ejecta.